The Impact of Connectivity on the Production and Diffusion of Knowledge: Equilibria with Multiple Agents

-Here, we study two \textit{symmetric} equilibria, exploitation and exploration equilibrium.
-The exploitation equilibrium is the one in which \textit{all} players choose the safe arm in the first period.
-It prevails whenever the initial belief falls below the stated $\underline{\pi}$ in equation \eqref{eq: full_sharing_thresholds}.
-One can readily confirm this by comparing an individual's payoff from exploitation when everyone else is also exploiting (denoted by $w_0(\pi)$), with her exploration payoff when she is the only explorer (denoted by $v_1(\pi)$).
-This analysis implies that $w_0(\pi) \geq v_1(\pi)$ whenever $\pi \leq \underline{\pi}$ stated in proposition \ref{prop: 2_players_full_sharing}.
-That is the condition for exploitation equilibrium remains the same as before (in spite of having more than two players and presence of imperfect connections).
+We study two symmetric pure-strategy equilibria: exploitation and exploration.
+The exploitation equilibrium occurs when \textit{all} players choose the safe arm in the first period, and prevails whenever the initial belief falls below the threshold $\underline{\pi}$ in equation~\eqref{eq: full_sharing_thresholds}.
+One can verify this by comparing an individual's exploitation payoff when everyone else exploits ($w_0(\pi)$) with her exploration payoff as the sole explorer ($v_1(\pi)$).
+This implies $w_0(\pi) \geq v_1(\pi)$ whenever $\pi \leq \underline{\pi}$.
+Thus, the exploitation equilibrium condition remains unchanged despite having more than two players and imperfect connections.

-The more interesting case is the examination of the existence of the exploration equilibrium in which \textit{all} agents choose the risky arm in the first period.
-For this we form two payoff functions, $w_{n-1}(\pi)$ and $v_n(\pi)$.
-The former refers to the agent's payoff when she decides to exploit in the first period (and optimally act in the second period) while all $n-1$ remaining agents are exploring in the first period.
-The latter is her payoff from exploration in the first period (that is when all $n$ players choose the risky arm) and play optimally in the second period.
-The exploration equilibrium prevails whenever $v_n(\pi) > w_{n-1}(\pi)$.
+The more intriguing case is the examination of the existence of the exploration equilibrium in which \textit{all} agents choose the risky arm in the first period.

-Suppose all except one individual are exploring in the first period.
-Let $L$ be the random variable indicating the number of successful high outcomes (i.e. $y=1$) that the pertaining agent (whose incentive problem is being studied) observes, which is surely less than or equal to $M$ (size of her second period contacts).
-Let $\pi_{\ell,m}:=\BP\left(\theta = 1 \big| L=\ell,M=m\right)$, then $\pi_{\ell,m}=1$ whenever $\ell\geq 1$ and if $\ell=0$: